Borough-wide 20mph speed limit

 - Strong evidence that 20mph zones result in speed reductions.
 Such zones result in a decline in speeds of about 9mph on average.
 Even in a worst case scenario of roads with just signs only, there is an average speed reduction of 2.5mph

-Health Benefits - Lower speed streets help improve physical and mental health.
+Lower speed streets help improve physical and mental health.
 People are encouraged to walk and cycle more, providing a chance to exercise regularly.
 Air and noise pollution are also reduced at 20mph, by supporting sustainable transport and encouraging transport modal shift.

-There are two main methods of speed limit enforcement, passive and active.
+There are two main methods of speed limit enforcement - passive and active.
 Passive speed enforcement is achieved by changing the road environment, ranging from the minimal legal requirement of installing appropriate signage and road markings, to delivering engineering solutions consisting of various traffic calming measures.
 Active speed enforcement is carried out by either the police, who are responsible for enforcing all speed limits, or with the assistance of local residents who wish to take part in the Community Road Watch.

 Currently, we are planning to install only the signage and road markings, and monitor voluntary compliance with the new 20mph limit before considering other enforcement methods.
 This will be coupled with publicity campaigns to raise the awareness of the benefits of the lower speed limits and encourage people to drive slower in residential streets.
 Where compliance remains an issue, we will tackle it as a road safety matter and work with the police for active enforcement, and consider new traffic calming schemes if necessary.

-We will be monitoring the before and after traffic speeds in areas that are becoming 20mph.
+Monitoring includes the before and after traffic speeds in areas that are becoming 20mph.
 This will allow us to have a targeted approach towards enforcement in collaboration with the police and the community, and also help us identify areas for future road safety schemes.

 Frequently Asked Questions